kkazakov/helixtrace-app/docs/explanation/authentication.md

 The auth token is stored in plain text in SharedPreferences.
 This is acceptable for a mobile app with device-level encryption but is not suitable for sensitive tokens in production.
 Consider encrypted storage (e.g., `flutter_secure_storage`) if the token sensitivity increases.

-### No logout UI yet

-The `AuthNotifier` exposes a `logout()` method and the repository supports logout, but neither screen has a logout button.
-The user remains authenticated until the token is manually cleared or the app data is wiped.
+### Post-login token validation

+Both `login()` and `register()` in `AuthRepository` call `AuthService.validateToken()` after persisting the token.
+This double-check ensures the returned token is actually accepted by the API before transitioning to the authenticated state.
+The trade-off is an extra network request on every login/register.

+### Logout now available

+The map screen side menu provides a logout button that calls `authProvider.notifier.logout()` and navigates to the login route.
+This was previously missing (noted in earlier docs as a known gap).

-### Placeholder home screen
+### Placeholder force-unwrap of email initial

-After authentication, users are routed to `MapScreen` which is currently a static placeholder.
-The actual map/tracing functionality is not yet implemented.
+The menu header in `MapScreen` accesses `(authState.user?.email ?? '')[0].toUpperCase()`, which would throw if `email` is an empty string.
+This is safe in practice because the backend validates email format.

 ## Testing

-- **Widget test** in `test/widget_test.dart` verifies the app initializes correctly, which indirectly exercises the auth shell's default state (unauthenticated → login screen).
+- **Widget test** in `test/widget_test.dart` verifies the app initializes correctly, which indirectly exercises the auth shell's default state (initializing → unauthenticated → login screen).
 - No dedicated tests exist for `AuthNotifier`, `AuthRepository`, or the auth screens.
+- The `authRepositoryProvider` and `authProvider` declarations in `auth_provider.dart` that throw `UnimplementedError` are intended for test overrides.
 - To run: `flutter test`

 ## Related Components